 Linking producers to global value chains can improve productivity, increase incomes, and improve welfare (Minten et al., 2009; Reardon et al., 2009; Atkin et al., 2017; Barrett et al., 2020; World Bank, 2020).
-To participate in these value chains, however, producers must be able to meet international quality standards, which can present a major barrier to market access (Ferro et al., 2015; Fontagné et al., 2015; Bai, 2018; Fernandes et al., 2019).
-In this paper, we design and test an intervention that aims to increase producers' ability to meet quality standards and enter global value chains.

-Improving production quality often requires producers to change practices or invest in new technologies.
-Existing evidence suggests improving market conditions and resolving producer uncertainty can increase technology adoption and production quality (Saenger et al., 2014; Atkin et al., 2017; Bernard et al., 2017; Abate et al., 2018; Macchiavello and Miquel-Florensa, 2019; Park et al., 2021; Bold et al., 2022; Hoffmann et al., 2022).
-Bundled interventions and contract farming arrangements may enable these changes by alleviating constraints, aligning incentives, and facilitating market access (Minten et al., 2009; Bellemare and Bloem, 2018; Arouna et al., 2021; Bellemare et al., 2021; Casaburi and Reed, 2020).
-However, sustaining contracting arrangements can be difficult in contexts with limited institutional capacity or robust spot markets (Fafchamps, 2004; Bellemare, 2010; Mujawamariya et al., 2013).
+To participate in these value chains producers must be able to meet international quality standards, which can present a major barrier to market access (Ferro et al., 2015; Fontagné et al., 2015; Bai, 2018; Fernandes et al., 2019).
+Meeting quality standards often requires producers to change practices or invest in new technologies.
+In low-income countries, existing evidence broadly supports the need to resolve liquidity and information constraints to encourage smallholder farmers to adopt new technologies.
+(Saenger et al., 2014; Atkin et al., 2017; Bernard et al., 2017; Abate et al., 2018; Macchiavello and Miquel-Florensa, 2019; Park et al., 2021).
+While often necessary, such support may not be sufficient when these technologies do not increase yields, as is often the case when it comes to production quality and food safety (Bold et al., 2022; Hoffmann et al., 2022).
+Bundled interventions that jointly facilitate the use of food safety technologies and guarantee market rewards for safe production may prove more effective than each one separately.